TracyOakley/reading-notes/README.md

 * The goal is to learn, and new things take time, so patience.
 * There are many approaches to solving problems, try to learn not only how you solve problems, but how others do too.

-Link to my Portfolio: [https://github.com/TracyOakley]
+Link to my Portfolio: [My GitHub Porfolio Page - Tracy Oakley](https://github.com/TracyOakley)

 ***A little about myself***
 I am a Navy Veteran, and I have always been interested in creating software.
 Right now, I am in Florida, and I enjoy playing Soccer on the weekend.